-How the Dutch start their year with a refreshing splash (and probably hypothermia): The New Year’s Dive at Scheveningen.
-Each year hundreds of Dutchies make their way to the beach at Scheveningen, and charge into the freezing waters for the traditional New Year’s Dive.
+The Dutch prefer to start their year with a refreshing splash (and probably hypothermia).
+Each year, hundreds of Dutchies make their way to the beach at Scheveningen, and charge into the freezing waters for the traditional New Year’s Dive.

-The ‘Nieuwjaarsduik’ (which literally translates to new year’s dive), is the yearly Dutch tradition of running into the freezing winter waters to celebrate the beginning of a new year.
+The Nieuwjaarsduik (which literally translates to New Year’s Dive), is the yearly Dutch tradition of running into the freezing winter waters to celebrate the beginning of a new year.
 The biggest New Year’s Dive happens at Scheveningen (AKA the place with a name no foreigners can pronounce), but people take crazy dips all over the country.

-Is this New Year’s dive a good idea?
+Is the New Year’s dive a good idea?

-Now, is this objectively a good idea?
-Absolutely not.
-Should you do it?
-Only if you were raised by polar bears and you have an obsession with pea soup.
 But hey, two amazing human parents raised me, I have no strong feelings towards soup in general, and I’ve jumped in twice.
 Why?
-It’s all about having a unique bonding experience with your friends and the Dutch.
+It’s all about having a unique bonding experience with your friends, and with the Dutch.

 Feeling fearless?
-Here is how to join the fun of the New Year’s Dive:
+Here is how to join the New Year’s Dive

-Have you ever participated in this weird, cold event?
-Let us know in the comments below.
+Have you ever participated in this weird, cold Dutch tradition?
+Tell us about it in the comments below!

-Editor’s Note: This article was originally published on 28 December 2018 but was updated for your reading pleasure on 19 December 2019.
+Editor’s Note: This article was originally published in December 2018, and was fully updated in November 2022, for your reading pleasure.